BTS singer Jin recovers from finger surgery

 Last week, BTS concluded their first in-person concerts in Seoul in more than two years.

-The septet are scheduled to return to the US in April and will be performing at the upcoming Grammy awards on April 3, for which they have been nominated for Best Pop Duo/Group Performance.
+The septet are scheduled to return to the US next month and will be performing at the upcoming Grammy awards on April 3, for which they have been nominated for Best Pop Duo/Group Performance.

 The band will then hold four live concerts in Las Vegas on April 8, 9, 15 and 16.